fdilke/bewl/notes/for-sussex.md

 This is a verbatim transcript of constructions in McLarty/Moerdijk & Maclane from pure math into software.

-- Every dot has a type attached to it.
+- Every dot in Bewl has a type attached to it.
 So a DOT[T] can be loosely thought of as ranging over values of type T.
 Functions of type T => U are easily interchangeable with arrows T > U (Scala sugar for the Bewl type >[T, U]).

-- The main differences between functions and arrows are that arrows know their source and target, and can be compared for equality.
+- The main difference between functions and arrows is that arrows know their source and target, and can be compared for equality.